plurid/universality-metering/README.md

  All rating values are between `-1000` and `1000`.

-The user rates in standard mode with crisp numbers
+The user rates in monodimensional mode with crisp numbers

-    345, -129, 551, -875

-and so forth.
+    345 or -129 or 551 or -875

-The user rates in standard mode with fuzzy numbers type-1
+The user rates in monodimensional mode with fuzzy numbers type-1

-    [-250, 351, 0.5] // to sort out the encoding
+    // to sort out the encoding
+    // maybe
+    [-250, 351, 0.5]
+    lower limit, upper limit, membership level (for a triangle) How are other number shapes defined?

-The user rates in standard mode with fuzzy numbers type-2
+The user rates in monodimensional mode with fuzzy numbers type-2

      // to sort out the encoding